lingxz/blog/_posts/2017-04-19-git-for-noobs.md

 ### Contributing to open source: fork and pull requests

 If you're looking to contribute to an open source project on Github, there are a few more steps to follow.
 When you are not a collaborator of the project, that is, you don't have push access, you have to first fork the project.
 That is easily done by pressing the fork button on Github.
+Take note that unlike previous operations, **forking is a github concept and not a git concept**.

 After forking, the repo now lives remotely on your own Github account.
 To get a local copy of the remote repo, you would have to clone it.
 For example, if you want to contribute to [astropy](http://www.astropy.org/), you would first fork the repo from the astropy Github page, then do: